 Welcome to the family pages of Family Kordon

-On these pages of the Kordon family there is information about the name, an insight into the state of genealogy, a family tree with persons reports and an archive of annual Christmas newsletters.
+On these pages of the Kordon family there is information about the name, an insight into the state of genealogy, hints to ancestor trees and personal reports and an archive of annual Christmas newsletters.

-Since this chapter is only interesting for family members, the access to some sections was protected.
+Since this chapter is only interesting for family members, the access to some sections is protected.
 Whoever has a reasoned interest to visit these sites, can ask for the password by e-mail.

 The protected sites are marked for clarity with a padlock icon.

 On the Origin of the name KORDON there are different theories.